b4el7d/KlimAutoRoot/README.md

 ![HMV](https://user-images.githubusercontent.com/88251142/127750374-1784427f-5597-4e8d-a40a-1410de3ea777.png)

-# My WriteUp of KLIM (medium) of https://hackmyvm.eu/
+# WriteUp of KLIM (medium) of https://hackmyvm.eu/
 ## This is an autoroot written in bash.

 ### Is required to have installed: